Thursday, September 28, 2023

 “The conference has been about setting the future agenda for the way we cooperate and collaborate on technology,” he said.
 “It's been about how we can harness technology for good, around for example the challenges of climate change, around health challenges, and around tackling global problems like the digital divide.”

-Britain is taking a lead in stepping up regulation of platforms with its proposed online safety legislation.
+Britain is taking a lead in stepping up regulation of social media platforms with its proposed online safety legislation.
 Philp said policymakers at the forum, who came from countries such as the United States, South Korea, and Finland, wanted to co-operate in developing tech regulation.

 “Most of the countries represented here want to strike a balance in making sure the benefits of tech can be fully embraced and realised, while at the same time protecting the public,” he said.